s3g/s3g-mc/README.md

   layouts can be mixed as spatial objects or aligned stacked shapes.
 The controller includes track-name node labels, routing overview, top/side camera views, cursor falloff/gate controls, and automation lane helpers.
-- `Focused FX Automation Capture`: reads the currently focused track FX, filters and stores parameter buckets, and writes current plugin settings as editable automation points at the edit cursor.
+- `Focused FX Automation Capture`: locks the currently focused or touched track FX, filters/selects parameters, and writes the current plugin settings as editable automation points at the edit cursor.
 - `MC to Stereo Autogain`: multichannel fold-down with layout modes, width, rotation, weighting, 3D projection attenuation, autogain, and output trim.
   The JSFX declares only stereo outputs; in multichannel listening chains, set